All Episodes

 I mean, we always celebrate Mother's Day.

-We always seem to forget Dad's Day.
+We always seem to forget dad's day.

-They you know, I was explaining this to somebody, Linda, you might be interested in this.
+Linda, you might be interested in this.

 I got all kinds of friends.

-Oh, you have friends with everybody.
+Oh, you're friends with everybody.

 I mean, the whole world talks to you.

-I talk to nobody.
+I talk to people.

 You love talking.

-I know you talk to everybody, talk all morning or afternoon and all night.
+I know you talk to everybody.

 I love talking to you.

-You have a tendency to talk over me, but other than that, you're fine.
+I'll talk to you all the time, talk to you all the time you have a tendency to talk over me, but other than that, you're fine.

 Now, here's the thing.

-I always feel that it's my job.
+Um, and I was talking about the idea, I always feel that it's my job.

 I feel the urgency.